timruffles/event-source-express-angular-real-time-tutorial/article.md

 });
 ```

-Suprisingly cruft-free for a browser API!
+Surprisingly cruft-free for a browser API!
 We provide the URL of the HTTP endpoint that'll be pushing the events, and then use the `addEventListener(eventName, handlerFunction)` API we know and love in the DOM.
 Just like in the DOM we have an event object holding event data in its properties.
 Here we want the data - which is sent as a string.
 I've chosen to encode it as JSON - so we simply parse it and place it at the start of our list of chats.

 The server-side is not much more complex.
 The simplicity of the API is hidden in the spec, so I'll show you the full text of a session, first up the request: